nileshbhagwat/accessible-menu/.github/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from 4.x.
-2. Link your pull request to any relavent open issues.
+2. Link your pull request to any relevant open issues.
 3. If you've added or changed functionality update the documentation.
 4. Make sure your code functions.
 5. Update existing tests or write a new test to ensure your code will _continue_ to function regardless of future changes.